FAQs

 What has been the Tax Compliance Certificate (TCC) requirements?

-For a long time, a Tax Compliance Certificate was issued by KRA where a taxpayer demonstrated compliance in regards to filing returns and payment of all taxes due.
+For many years, the Tax Compliance Certificate (TCC) issued by KRA was based on a taxpayer’s compliance with filing tax returns and settling all taxes due.

 What change has KRA introduced regarding the issuance of a TCC?